 The Bernard Lee Scholarship for the blind was established in 2004 by a bequest from Mr Bernard Lee who died in 1997.
 To be considered for this award applicants must be aged less than 35 years, be performing at a credit level or higher and eligible for, or in receipt of, the Disability Support Pension (Blind) or provide a letter of confirmation of blindness from the Royal Blind Society.
 Value: $5000.
 Please Click here for more information.

 The Ruth Marion Fardell Bursary was established in 2007 by a donation from Miss Joyce Fardell in memory of her mother Ruth Marion Fardell.
 This is a one year bursary available to full-time undergraduate students, who are permanent users of wheelchairs, who are in financial need, and are making satisfactory progress.
 Applicants are required to provide medical evidence, in the form of a letter from a doctor, that they are a permanent user of a wheelchair.
 Value: $5000 Please Click here for more information.

 Other Scholarships are available through external organisations to assist students with disabilities.
 Click here for more information.

 Can I get help to pay my tuition fees or compulsory subscriptions?

-No. The Financial Assistance Service does not provide assistance for tuition fees and compulsory subscriptions.
+No. The Scholarships and Financial Support Service does not provide assistance for tuition fees and compulsory subscriptions.
 Please see above for the things assistance can be provided for.

 What is the story with loans?

-The Financial Assistance Service provides interest free loans of up to $2000 for local students and $1000 for International students.
+The Scholarships and Financial Support Service provides interest free loans of up to $2000 for local students and $1000 for International students.
 These loans a generally repayable within a year.